developess/build_a_phoenix_api/README.md

 **Quick aside: Whats this "eex" stuff?**

-`.eex` files are phoenix templates.
+`.eex` files are Phoenix templates.
 EEx stands for Embedded Elixir.
 Phoenix templates are just that, templates into which data can be rendered.

 We can interpolate values into our tempalates with syntax like the following: